Life after SSRI

 It gets worse.

 Fast forward to ten years later, when I actually through another miracle happened to meet a wonderful woman who I ended up in bed together with.
-We were sharing various intimate details of our lives before we met, as you do, and I relayed some of the above, and I used the phrase "out of my league".
+We were sharing various intimate details of our lives before we met, as you do, and I mentioned some of the above, and I used the phrase "out of my league".

 Yeah.